top of page

 Edible Bonsai Tree, Chocolate Mousse, Ice cream, Chocolate Praline

-For dessert, we were presented with an edible bonsai tree—an artistic creation that matched the spectacular decor.
-With quenelles of chocolate mousse, ice cream, and chocolate praline resembling soil, this dessert is highly recommended for both its visual appeal and delectable taste.
+For dessert, we were presented with an edible bonsai tree, an artistic creation that made me question whether the whole dessert was indeed edible.
+Quenelles of chocolate mousse, ice cream, chocolate praline resembling soil, chocolate planter and sponge tree, this dessert was not only visually appealing but wowed the table.

-Whether you seek a memorable dining experience or simply wish to indulge in authentic Japanese , Koma Restaurant in Singapore is a must-visit destination that promises to satisfy your gastronomic desires and give you plenty of content for the gram.
+Whether you're seeking a memorable dining experience or simply wish to indulge, Koma Restaurant in Singapore is a must-visit destination and will give you plenty of content for the gram.

 Koma Restaurant in Singapore is open seven days a week, 11:30am - 3pm for lunch and 5pm - 12am for dinner.
 For menu and reservations, visit their website.